 How do you make this Christmas tiramisu?

-This is such a simple and quick recipe but the outcome is incredibly delicious, I absolutely love it!
+This is such a simple and quick treat but the outcome is incredibly delicious, I absolutely love it!

-- Start by making your mascarpone cream.
-Make the whipped cream as indicated here.
-Then add the mascarpone.
+- Start by making your mascarpone cream in a medium mixing bowl with an electric mixer.
+Whisk the whipped cream as indicated here.
+Then fold in the mascarpone.
 Simple as that!
 Keep refrigerated until ready to use.
+For a faster recipe simply sue cool whip instead of homemade whipped cream.

 - Continue by laying the ladyfingers to the bottom of a baking dish.